ManuMTS/Sourcebox/README.md

 1. Add `cgroup_enable=memory swapaccount=1` to `GRUB_CMDLINE_LINUX_DEFAULT` in `/etc/default/grub`
 2. Run `update-grub`
 3. Reboot the VM (`sudo reboot`)
-4. The `memory cgroup` should be now enabled

-See http://serverfault.com/a/762815 for more information about GRUB...

 ### 2. Dependencies